 What is a legal parent?

-A parent is the child’s mother, a man presumed to be the child’s father if married to the child’s mother when the child is born, a man legally determined by a court in Texas to be the child’s biological father, a man who signed an Acknowledgment of Paternity (AOP), or an adoptive mother or father.
+A parent is the child’s mother, a man presumed to be the child’s father if he is married to the child’s mother when the child is born, a man legally determined by a court in Texas to be the child’s biological father, a man who signed an Acknowledgment of Paternity (AOP), or an adoptive mother or father.

 How long do I have to pay child support?